ayhandev/ayhandev/README.md

         <p class="slide-in">👀 I am also interested in music, I can play the piano and clarinet, and I go in for sports.</p>
         <p class="slide-in">🌱 Now I'm in 11th grade, I'll graduate from school in a year and want to continue the path of a programmer✌️</p>
         <p class="slide-in">💞️ I can collaborate on web development.</p>
-        <p class="slide-in">📫 You can contact me on Linkedin or by mail, all the information is in my profile, there is a link to my portfolio website.</p>
         <p class="slide-in">I will always be happy to help you if you need help, thanks for reading about me😁</p>
     </div>
 </body>